 It's only a fish, I know.
 No misplaced sentimentality.
 Nevertheless, it is sad to see a mola-mola in agony...

-The mola-mola, that's the big moonfish that I met at Nusa Penida, near Bali, in 2008.
+The mola-mola is this big sunfish that I had met in Nusa Penidanear Bali, in 2008.
 This summer, near the island of Bangka, in Sulawesi, I saw one again... in less pleasant circumstances.

 An unusual catch

 They are fishermen from the area who came to find us, between two dives.

 We were all a small group on the boat from Mimpi Indah.
 Indonesian side: our guide Jemi and a buddy of his, Rocky, who is also a dive guide, but who was just accompanying us that day; our captain and his deckhand.

 Tourist side: four Italians on holiday; Clare, a young Scottish girl spending her dive-master and then me, the French girl who takes pictures underwater.

 Still, on that day, they made an unusual catch: a mola mola, !

 A sick or injured moonfish

-From the explanations I got, it turns out that the fishermen found this mola-mola on the surface.
+From the explanations I was able to obtain, it appears that the fishermen found this mola-mola on the surface.
 The fish was already in bad shape, they had no trouble catching it and attaching it to the hull of their boat.

 They don't want to keep it, just show it to us.
 Besides, after chatting with our guys, they untie the ropes and release him.

 The fish first floats on its side, instead of righting itself.
 It seems unable to swim.
 Then it regained some strength, sank below the surface, waved its dorsal fin, and moved away from the boat.
-But he's struggling.
+But it struggles.

 Two swimmers to the rescue

 As a result, Jemi and Rocky put on their fins and mask and get into the water.
-They join the mola-mola and swim next to him, on both sides.
+They join the mola-mola and swim beside it, on both sides.